brenwell/pixi-pause/README.md

 ### Disable

 **pixi-pause** will be enabled by default.
-But occassionaly it is import to disable the automatic pausing and resuming.
+But occassionaly it is important to disable automatic pausing and resuming.

 ```js
 // disable